HeartValveLab/CalciumAnalysis/PhaseMatching/README.md

 ### Loading GUI
 1. Setting up with a clone of this repository
     1. Open MATLAB
-    2. Navigate to the folder you cloned this repository to
+    2. Navigate to the folder you cloned this repository to or downloaded the release
     3. On the file explorer panel to the left, right click on PhaseMatching and add it to path
     4. Type in the command prompt `PhaseMatching_App` to open phase matching GUI
 2. Or setting up with a copy of PhaseMatching.exe
+    1. Go to the release page of the original repository and download the MyAppInstaller_mcr.exe
-    1. Run the PhaseMatching.exe installer
+    2. Run the PhaseMatching.exe installer
-    2. Follow prompts for installation
+    3. Follow prompts for installation
-    3. Run the installed application
+    4. Navigate to installation folder and run `PhaseMatching` application

 ### Using GUI
 1. Initiate the input files and select a reference frame to match